UBGewali/optimized-spectral-superresolution/README.md

 # Spectral Super-Resolution with Optimized Bands
-This repository contains MATLAB code for vegetation paramter estimation from hyperspectral data using single/multi-task Gaussian process with covariance functions based on well-established spectral comparison metrics.
+This repository contains code for joint optimization of the multispectral bands and the super-resolution network to reconstruct hyperspectral spectra from multispectral signal.

 ### Usage
 ```bash